-The International Cyanide Management Institute (ICMI) announced today that Barrick Gold Corporation’s Bald Mountain Mine in Nevada, USA, has been re-certified under the International Cyanide Management Code (Code).
+The International Cyanide Management Institute (ICMI) announced today that Barrick Gold Corporation’s Bald Mountain Mine in the United States has been recertified in full compliance with the International Cyanide Management Code (Cyanide Code).

-The Bald Mountain Mine was initially certified in compliance with the Code in January 2008.
-As required under the Code, the mine was again audited against ICMI’s Verification Protocol within three-years of that certification by an independent professional third-party auditor.
-ICMI has received and accepted the auditor’s Detailed Audit Findings Report, which found that the Bald Mountain Mine maintained full compliance with the Code’s Principles and Standards of Practice throughout the previous three years.
-The new Summary Audit Report and Auditor Credentials Form are available on the Signatory Companies Page on the ICMI web site: http://cyanidecode.org/signatory_barrickgold.php.
-The operation must be re-audited every three years hereafter to evaluate continuing compliance with the Code.
+The Bald Mountain Mine was first certified in compliance with the Cyanide Code in January 2008, and was recertified in February 2011.
+As required under the Cyanide Code, the mine was again audited against ICMI’s Verification Protocol within three years of its last certification by independent professional third-party auditors.
+ICMI has received and accepted the auditors’ Detailed Audit Findings Report, which found that the Bald Mountain Mine had maintained full compliance with the Cyanide Code’s Principles and Standards of Practice throughout the previous three years.
+The new Summary Audit Report and Auditor Credentials Form are available on the ICMI web site on Barrick’s Signatory Companies Page: http://www.cyanidecode.org/signatory-company/barrick-gold-corporation.
+The operation must be re-audited every three years to evaluate continuing compliance with the Cyanide Code.